VISIT STOCKBRIDGE, MA OFFERING OUTDOOR ACTIVITIES, SHOPPING, DINING, LODGING, AND HISTORY ALL IN A SMALL-TOWN NEW ENGLAND SETTING

 LENOX, MA

 Berkshire Scenic Railway Museum The Lenox Station museum and grounds is open every Saturday Memorial Day through Labor Day.
 Named by Yankee Magazine as one of the “Top 10 foliage train rides in New England” (2017), the Berkshire Scenic Railway Museum’s mission is to preserve the history of railroading in the Berkshire Hills of Western Mass.
-Check calendar on website for Hoosac Valley Train Rides and Upcoming Special Train Excursions.
+Check calendar on website for Hoosac Valley Train Rides and Upcoming Special Train Excursions offered year round.

-The Mount, Edith Wharton’s Home The Main House is closed for the season and will reopen in May.
+The Mount, Edith Wharton’s Home The Main House, Bookstore, and Terrace Cafe are open daily from 10am to 5pm.
 The gardens and grounds are free and open daily year-round from dawn to dusk.

 The Mount is a historic house museum and vibrant cultural center with a variety of tours, programs, lectures, music, theater and events for you to enjoy.
-During the season, you can schedule a tour and stroll the grounds to learn about birding or look for Storywalks for a fun family adventure!
-Take a yoga class or attend a poetry writing workshop.
 Check calendar.

 TYRINGHAM, MA